Chinese markets plunge as rising virus death toll fuels fears for global growth

 At least another 171 cases have been reported in more than two dozen other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.

+The hospital called Huoshenshan, or “fire-god mountain”, will have 1,000 beds.
+More than 7,500 workers took part in the project, launched on Jan.
+25 and finished this weekend.

+China is building a second hospital in Wuhan with 1,600 beds.
+Leishenshan, or “thunder-god mountain”, is scheduled to be completed on Feb 5.

-More than 250 people from 30 countries arrived in France on Sunday after being flown out of Wuhan, the centre of the outbreak, in the latest evacuation of foreign nationals from the locked-down city.
+More than 250 people from 30 countries arrived in France on Sunday after being flown out of Wuhan in the latest evacuation of foreign nationals from the locked-down city.

-Australia evacuated 243 people, many children, from Wuhan on Monday and will quarantine them on a remote island in the Indian Ocean off its northwest coast.
+Australia evacuated 243 people, many of them children, from Wuhan on Monday and will quarantine them on a remote island in the Indian Ocean off its northwest coast.

-Australia on Saturday followed the United States in barring entry to all foreign nationals travelling from mainland China.
+Australia on Saturday followed the United States in barring entry to all foreign nationals traveling from mainland China.

-The Group of Seven leading industrialised democracies are trying to find a common approach for dealing with the fast-spreading new coronavirus, German Health Minister Jens Spahn said on Sunday.
+The Group of Seven industrialized democracies are trying to find a common approach for dealing with the fast-spreading new coronavirus, German Health Minister Jens Spahn said on Sunday.

 The virus is thought to have emerged late last year in a Wuhan market illegally trading wildlife.
 It can cause pneumonia and spreads between people in droplets from coughs and sneezes.